ngamradt/cfn-git-sync-boilerplate/README.md

 This project uses CloudFormation templates to set up the new [CloudFormation Git Sync](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/git-sync-concepts-terms.html?icmpid=docs_console_unmapped#git-sync-terms-depoyment-file) feature for an S3 bucket (with web hosting enabled) and a simple CodePipeline deployment.

-One of the goals of this project is to leverage Infrastructure as Code (IaC) as much as possible, so any process that can be done in CloudFormation is done in CloudFormation.
+One of the goals of this project is to leverage [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) as much as possible, so any process that can be done in CloudFormation is done in CloudFormation.

+For more details, please see my [related blog post](https://nealgamradt.com/posts/2024/02/aws-cloudformation-git-sync/index.html) and [YouTube video](https://youtu.be/u9xsfUCoFS8?si=eZT-oxPOnuSKf49b&t=0).

 ## Synopsis